-Leigh has Asperger’s syndrome.
-Her diagnosis (at 40) explained everything.
-As well as managing her autism, she is a single mother to three young children, and runs a web-development business.
+As well as managing her autism, Leigh is a single mother of three, and runs a web-development and book-design business.
 Sometimes she copes with it all at once.
 Sometimes not at all.